tillrd/AVXSight/README.md

 # AVXSight - macOS Audio Plugin Explorer

 AVXSight helps you discover and manage your collection of audio plugins on macOS.
-Get a clear, organized view of your installed AU Component, VST, VST3, and AAX plugins quickly and easily. <br />
+Get a clear, organized view of your installed AUs, VST, VST3, and AAX plugins quickly and easily. <br />

 ## Key Features